kgalanty/ChatManager/README.md

 It makes sense only if the chat is made before ordering a product, otherwise it might not work as expected.

 In other edge cases, there are other mechanisms of matching chats with customers.

+## Logs

+Logs are located in `Logs` tab (Available for admins) when matched to `ADMIN` const.

+It logs every action done in the system, with its author and date.
+You can filter by dates, operators and by chat id it belongs to.

+When Agent is set to 'Admin Nickola', it means it's done by cron.

 ## Other development commands for front-end app